 Located in the heart of historic downtown Ada, the Grandview is a venue space that cultivates creativity and community.
 Come for special events like concerts, poetry readings and comedy shows at this beautifully-restored building next to the McSwain Theatre.
 Drop by every third Thursday for Art After Six, a happy hour for art lovers and socialites with free admission and a cash bar.
-While you’re there, be sure to see what’s going on at the Grandview Gallery, featuring a rotating bill of art exhibits, live music, holiday parties and fascinating lectures from writers and artists.
+While you’re there, see what’s going on at the Grandview Gallery, featuring a rotating bill of art exhibits, live music, holiday parties and fascinating lectures from writers and artists.
 A trip to the Grandview is a must for anyone looking for an unforgettable arts experience in Ada.

 Culture abounds in the Arts District of Ada.
 Located between downtown and the western edge of the idyllic East Central University campus, this vibrant district includes shops, restaurants, a sculpture garden and more.
 Come to the Hallie Brown Ford Fine Arts Center for fascinating talks by big-name artists like John Waters and Paul Reyser, or soak in the music and sunshine outdoors during AdaFest—an all-day music extravaganza pairing local music acts with headliners like Little Texas.
 You can also drop by Hot Shots Coffee House for regular open mic events where you can hear local musicians, comedians and writers hone their craft in a laid-back environment, or grab a drink and catch more live music at the nearby restaurant and bar, Vintage 22.